lim147/CS1XA3/Assign1/README.md

 ## How it's used:

- 1. Informs you if you're local repo is up to date with the remote repo
+ 1. Informs you if your local repo is up to date with the remote repo

  2. Puts all uncommited changes in a file changes.log